Josephine Lawrence: Literary career

 In 1965, papers relating to her adult fiction were gathered in the Josephine Lawrence Collection at Boston University, in an archive containing letters, clippings, manuscripts of novels, poetry, and related materials.
 Correspondence concerning her juvenile fiction for Stratemeyer is held in the Stratemeyer Syndicate Records at the New York Public Library.

 Biography

 Lawrence was born in Newark, New Jersey on March 12, 1889.
-By 1915, she was the editor of the children's page of the Newark Sunday Call, a weekly independent newspaper that was published from 1872 to 1946.
+By 1915, she was the editor of the children's page of the Newark Sunday Call, a weekly independent newspaper published from 1872 to 1946.

 By the 1920s, she was also the editor of the Household Page of that paper.
 In 1940 she married actor and tenor Artur Platz and moved to Manhattan.
 When the Newark Sunday Call closed down, she took a job at the Newark News where she wrote book reviews as well as a column titled “Book Marks.”
 Lawrence died at home in New York City on February 22, 1978 at age 88.